Killeroo/PowerPing/README.md

         --symbols    [--s]            Renders replies and timeouts as ASCII symbols --request    [--r]            Show request packets
         --notimeouts [--nt]           Don't display timeout messages
-        --limit      [--l]   number   Limits output to just replies (0) or requests (1) --decimals   [--dp]  number   Num of decimal places to use (0 to 3)
+		--quiet      [--q]            No output, only shows summary upon completion or exit --limit      [--l]   number   Limits output to just replies (0) or requests (1) --decimals   [--dp]  number   Num of decimal places to use (0 to 3)